USAAF July 31, 1942

 Today

-On January 25, 1942 a radio order for all to evacuate the area and both woman departed for Sangara.
+On January 25, 1942 a radio message ordered to evacuate the area and both woman departed for Sangara.
 Benson decided to stay behind.
 When the message received was deemed not to be an official order, the two woman returned to Gona five days later.
 On February 7, Miss Parkinson was advised to leave, but three days later she heard a radio message from her parents allowing her to stay if she wished and returned to Gona again.

 On March 7, 1942 Bishop Strong was debating weather to relocate both woman to Isivita, but "they all wished to remain at Gona where they felt their work to be and were content to take the risk and to trust God and had quite settled down to it now".